 About Miskatonic Mermaids

-It is in this ancient/mystical land of Mermaids, Kelpies, Hippocampus and life that cannot be explained that i love to create.
+It is in this ancient/mystical land of Mermaids, Kelpies, Hippocampus and life that cannot be explained that I love to explore.

-The pieces that I create are unique and one of a kind.
-I use combined methods of textile weaving, crochet, embroidery, leather working, printing, wire wrapping, metal soldering, gilding, torch fired enameling, rope splicing, hand painting and sculpting.
+Each piece is unique and one of a kind.
+I use combined methods of textile weaving, crochet, embroidery, leather working, printing, wire wrapping, metal soldering, gilding, torch fired enameling, rope splicing, hand painting, sculpture, hand-engraving and 3D printing.

 Background & Professional Experience

 My creative philosophy has been that good design originates in nature and our Creator.
-I find limitless inspiration in nature, in particular light and water.
+I find limitless inspiration in nature,in particular light and water.
+To design and create beautiful objects of adornment brings me joy.

 My Master's Thesis involved Color and Light Theory (Refractive Indices of Gemstones and The Interaction of Light Waves on Iridescence Butterfly Wings) which resulted in recreating the visual effect through the inter-lacings with multilayered textile constructions.
 This published Thesis was recognized by the Royal Society of Arts in London and I was awarded the prestigious Prince Philip Silver Medal for Excellence in Textile Design.

-Upon graduation I began a successful career in Textile Design Internationally in the US, Europe, India, China, and the Middle East.
-During the next 25 years I continued designing and making jewelry. for personal use.
+Upon graduation I began a successful career in Textile Design Internationally, in the US, Europe, India, China, and the Middle East.
+During the next 25 years I continued designing and making jewelry and garments for personal use.
 While working in India and Asia I made significant contacts and began purchasing loose stones,( diamonds, precious and semi-precious gemstones).
 Soon the designs and techniques in Textiles and Jewelry began to merge.

 In 2013 I left the industry and decided to pursue a new direction which was focused on exploring these media together as a full time Artist.